-How Does Updating An Old Blog Post Help With SEO?
+How Does Updating Content Help With SEO?

 Old content that has lost relevancy is like wood rot – you need to clean it up by updating it or you need to get rid of it, otherwise, it can drag your site down on quality.

 The benefits of updating your content are many:

 Here’s an example of two posts that were updated where the red arrow is – the clicks and impressions doubled or tripled soon after updating.